dvhdr/launchpad-pro/README.md

 10. Select your project by clicking on it.
 11. Click the hammer icon at the top, and wait while the project builds.

-Either of the above methods will generate the firmware image, `launchpad_pro.syx`, in the project /build directory.
+Either of the above methods will generate the firmware image, `launchpad_pro.syx`, in the project `build` directory.
 You can then upload this to your Launchpad Pro from the host!

 # Uploading to a Launchpad Pro
 Now you've got some nice new code to run!
 To upload it to your Launchpad Pro, you'll need a sysex tool for your host platform (I'd love to get it working from the virtual machine, but that's for later).
 I recommend [Sysex Librarian](http://www.snoize.com/SysExLibrarian/) on OS X, and [MIDI OX](http://www.midiox.com/) on Windows.
 On Linux, I'll bet you already have a tool in mind.